syncfusion-content/wpf-docs/wpf/Updown/Interaction.md

 ## Range Adorner

 The UpDown control will indicate value like a progress bar, based on minimum and maximum value specified.
-You can see the color applied based on the range values by allowing the [EnableRangeAdorner](https://help.syncfusion.com/cr/wpf/Syncfusion.Shared.Wpf~Syncfusion.Windows.Shared.UpDown~EnableRangeAdorner.html) property and the color of the range can be specified using  [RangeAdornerBackground](https://help.syncfusion.com/cr/wpf/Syncfusion.Shared.Wpf~Syncfusion.Windows.Shared.UpDown~RangeAdornerBackground.html) property.
+You can show the color applied based on the range values by allowing the [EnableRangeAdorner](https://help.syncfusion.com/cr/wpf/Syncfusion.Shared.Wpf~Syncfusion.Windows.Shared.UpDown~EnableRangeAdorner.html) property and the color of the range can be specified using  [RangeAdornerBackground](https://help.syncfusion.com/cr/wpf/Syncfusion.Shared.Wpf~Syncfusion.Windows.Shared.UpDown~RangeAdornerBackground.html) property.

 {% tabs %}